vtexdocs/dev-portal-content/docs/vtex-io/Getting Started/vtex-io-documentation-1-developing-storefront-apps-using-react-and-vtex-io.md

 - [App Store Guidelines](https://developers.vtex.com/vtex-developer-docs/docs/vtex-io-documentation-homologation-requirements-for-vtex-app-store)

-> ℹ️ **Info**
->
-> Custom apps are the liability of whoever developed and implemented them, meaning the [app's vendor](https://developers.vtex.com/vtex-developer-docs/docs/manifest#vendor).
+> ℹ️  Custom apps are the liability of whoever developed and implemented them, meaning the [app's vendor](https://developers.vtex.com/vtex-developer-docs/docs/manifest#vendor).
 VTEX shall bear no responsibility for any of these apps nor provide support for their users.